Analysis | How the presidential candidates plan to bridge America’s deep political and cultural divide

 Both candidates ostensibly seek that third outcome, raising an obvious question: How?
 How would they work to ease tensions between political and cultural groups in a way that mends American unity?
 How would they do so if they won and, as importantly, how would they do so if they lost?

 We posed this question to both campaigns, recognizing that the responses each campaign would offer would necessarily be colored by the moment.
-The campaigns aren’t in building-a-bridge mode at the moment, they’re in scramble-for-votes-using-deliberate messaging.
+The campaigns aren’t in building-a-bridge mode at the moment, they’re in scramble-for-votes-using-deliberate-messaging mode.
 What we were offered, then, was weighted heavily toward the immediate goal of winning the election and secondarily to specifics about bridging divides.

 You are invited to make your own assessments of the extent to which each campaign’s response accurately reflects current events and what’s understood about the two candidates.